 Fluoride treatment is used for fighting cavities.
-And it is usually carried out after a dental cleaning.
+And it is usually carried out after closest dentist office.
 It helps in strengthening your enamel.
 So that it can be fortified against bacteria as well as acid.

 Antibiotics may be prescribed for you if you display symptoms of gum infections.
 A tooth abscess, especially one that has spread to other areas of your teeth and gums, may also necessitate the prescription of antibiotics.
 And they may be in different forms including capsule, tablet, gel, and mouth rinse.

 A root canal procedure is used to fix tooth decay.
 Especially if it has reached your tooth nerves.
 During the procedure, the nerve is eliminated and substituted with a biocompatible filling.

 Regular visits to your closest dentist’s office will go a long way in boosting your dental health.
 In addition, proper maintenance of your oral health through regular brushing, flossing, and mouthwash will prevent a lot of dental issues that will require so much money to fix.